pheryjs/phery/README.md

 **This library is PSR-0 Compatible**

+This library is a much better alternative to XAJAX for those who work with jQuery and AJAX, while half of the lines.
+It unleashes everything you expect from an AJAX library, with nested responses, merging and unmerging responses, acessing directly the calling element.

-Straightforward and powerful AJAX library with direct integration and mapping of all jQuery functions in PHP, the mapping is extended to custom functions set by $.fn, can create elements just like $('<element/>') does, as **phery** creates a seamless integration with jQuery AJAX to PHP functions, based off original idea from <https://github.com/rails/jquery-ujs> for the JS part on the delegation and data-remote
+It's a straightforward and powerful AJAX library with direct integration and mapping of all jQuery functions in PHP, the mapping is extended to custom functions set by $.fn, can create elements just like `$('<div/>')` does, as **phery** creates a seamless integration with jQuery functions, through AJAX to PHP functions, based off original idea from the Rails library <https://github.com/rails/jquery-ujs> for the JS part on the `delegation` and `data-remote`

 All jQuery functions listed in here are available to call directly from the PheryResponse class: <http://api.jquery.com/browser/> including any new versions of jQuery that comes out, its compatible with jQuery forever.
 No need to update phery, as it will continue to work with future versions of jQuery automatically.

-Uses HTML5 data attributes to achieve this, and no additional libraries are needed, even for Internet Explorer.
+Phery uses HTML5 `data` attributes to achieve this, and no additional libraries are needed, even for Internet Explorer.
 Links and forms will still be able to send GET/POST requests and function properly without triggering **phery** when javascript isn't enabled (or triggering it in case you still want to respond to POST requests anyway).

-W3C validator might complain about data-* if you're not using <!doctype html> (HTML5 DOCTYPE).
-IE 7 needs html5shiv to work properly.
+W3C validator might complain about `data-*` if you're not using <!doctype html> (HTML5 DOCTYPE).

 Strict standards for PHP 5.3+ and advised to use jQuery 1.7+.
 Being just one PHP file, and one javascript file, it's pretty easy to 'carry' around or to implement in PHP auto-load scenarios, plus it's really FAST!
 Average processing time is around 2ms with vanilla PHP, according to Firebug and in the demo page

 PHP *magic\_quotes\_gpc* prefered to be off. you are always responsible for the security of your data, so escape your text accordingly to avoid SQL injection or XSS attacks.

 Also, relies on JSON on PHP.
 All AJAX requests are sent as POST only, so it can still interact with GET requests, like paginations and such (?p=1 / ?p=2 / ...).

-Even though it appears to work in Internet Explorer 6 and 7, I don't care and don't test in it, since I don't even have XP to test them.

-The code is mostly commented using phpDoc and jsDoc, for a much more steep learning curve, using doc-enabled IDEs, like Netbeans, Aptana or Eclipse based IDEs.
+The code is mostly commented using phpDoc and jsDoc, for a steep learning curve, using doc-enabled IDEs, like Netbeans, Aptana or Eclipse based IDEs.
 Also, most of the important and most used functions in jQuery were added as phpDoc, as a magic method of the **PheryResponse** class.

 ## Example code